 Data analytics tools are useful for many things, such as day-to-day business insights, customer preferences, growth opportunities, team productivity and industry intelligence.

-For example, let's say someone can't find an important page on your website.
-You may find that they are using the navigation bar differently than you expected from the data analysis.
+For example, let’s say someone can’t find an important page on your website.
+Maybe you realise that they are using the navigation bar differently than you expected from the data analysis.
 Simple navigation is an important part of accessibility.
 Adapting your navigation to the way people use it will improve the user experience and accessibility.

-Another tip to check the accessibility of your website is to give people with a disability the opportunity to test your website
+Another tip for checking the accessibility of your website is to give people with disabilities the opportunity to test your website

 Let users test your website